ElBe-Development/discord.py-bot-template/README.md

-# :warning: The `main` branch is currently not ready for production or usage.
+### :warning: The `main` branch is currently not ready for production or usage.
 There will be major changes regarding the bot and the repository with the release of `v1.9.4`.
-# Discord Bot
+# Discord.py bot template
 This is a discord.py bot template.

 Please only use a version from the releases tab instead of downloading the repository to prevent errors.